Customized and clutter-free configurations reveal buyer preferences and show the evolution of layout and design

 The Houzz study also reveals that half of renovating homeowners open their kitchen to other interior spaces (49 percent), with a completely open transition (56 percent) or double doors, a row of doors, or a wide opening (23 percent) being the most common.
 In remodeling projects, “Our biggest request is opening up the kitchen to the family or dining room and putting in an island,” Knapp says.
 “Essential is a multipurpose island where family members can eat and kids can do homework,” according to Woods.

 Efficient, neutral, streamlined: From top, efficient, neutral, streamlined: Under-cabinet LEDs in this Naperville, Ill., kitchen by Linda Knapp of Sebring Design Build are energy-efficient and long-lasting; neutrals with metallic accents are popular in kitchens and baths; the Naperville kitchen’s tucked-away pantry, accessed via a barn door, offers sensible storage for a clutter-free kitchen.
-(Photos: Top and bottom, Brian Sebring; middle courtesy Kohler).
+(Photos: Top and bottom, Bryan Sebring; middle courtesy Kohler).

 Today, single-level island countertops predominate.
 “No bump ups or downs for the seating,” says Knapp, who receives few requests for granite countertops these days.
 “Light-colored engineered quartz countertops with gray veining are the new standard.”
 Woods concurs, noting the profusion of color options available in engineered quartz countertops and the number of manufacturers that are offering them.
 “They’re easy to maintain and are stain resistant.
 The colors are also consistent, unlike natural stones in which each piece is different.
 Some clients don’t have a tolerance for variances in pattern,” she says.